ubc-library-rc/Geospatial-Analysis-Visualization-with-Python/Content/Setup.md

 ---
 layout: default
-title: Setup
+title: Getting Started
-nav_order: 2
+nav_order: 3
 ---

 # Step 1) Start python

-###UBC provides students with server space where you can run python using a [Jupyter](https://ubc.syzygy.ca/jupyter)
+### UBC provides students with server space where you can run python using a [Jupyter Notebook](https://ubc.syzygy.ca/jupyter)
 * This is good for getting your bearings becasue everything is already set up.
 You don't have to worry about installing anything on your own system.
  * Login with your CWL.
-You'll then be taken to a blank jupyter notebook!
+You'll then be taken to a blank jupyter window!

+# Step 2) Download the workshop files

 * Now we're ready to add some files!
-  * To do this, we open a comand terminal, and clone the gitWorkshop Designhub repository containing all the necisary files.
+  * To do this, we open a comand terminal, and clone the github repository containing all the necisary files.
   * This may sound intimidating/confusing.
 But don't worry, its easy.
 You don't need to know comand line to do this.
 I'll walk you through step by step!!

-# Step 2) Download the workshop files

-### 1a) Copy the text inside the quotes "git clone https://github.com/ubc-library-rc/Geocoding-Web-Mapping-with-Python/" from the drop down menu.
+### 2a) Copy the text inside the quotes "git clone https://github.com/ubc-library-rc/Geocoding-Web-Mapping-with-Python/" from the drop down menu.

-### 1b) In they Jupyter window you just opened, click "New" in the top right and selecte "Terminal" from the dropdown menu
+### 2b) In they Jupyter window you just opened, click "New" in the top right and selecte "Terminal" from the dropdown menu

-### 1c) In the new terminal window that opens, right click and paste the git clone command into the terminal window.
+### 2c) In the new terminal window that opens, right click and paste the git clone command into the terminal window.
 Then hit enter
 * "git clone" is a command that tells git (a file tracking software) to to download a set of programs and files known as a repository
 * https://github.com/ubc-library-rc/Geocoding-Web-Mapping-with-Python is the location of the repository for this workshop